matrix-org/gsoc/IDEAS.md

 **Potential mentor**: Kegan Dougal ([github](https://github.com/Kegsay))

-### Editable messages

-A relatively easy extension to the Matrix spec and implementation is to add 'update' type messages, letting you edit existing messages, and associate new events with existing ones.
-This would provide the long-awaited ability to edit messages.

-**Expected results**: Define and implement 'update' message semantics in conjunction with the team.

-**Difficulty**: Moderate

-**Knowledge pre-req**: Python, and familiarity with at least one of the languages of the current clients (React, Android or Objective C)

-**Potential mentor**: Erik Johnston ([github](https://github.com/erikjohnston))

-### Decentralised Search

-Matrix provides a basic full-text search API and implementation in Synapse.
-Would be great to build a cross-Matrix search engine however, especially a decentralised one.

-**Expected results**: A Matrix spider that consumes public event data from Matrix and indexes into a decentralised secure datastructure that can then be queried for rapid cross-Matrix search results.

-**Difficulty**: Moderate/Hard

-**Knowledge pre-req**: Familiarity with web services, the language used for implementing the application service (e.g. Python if using our reference example service framework).
-Basic HTML/CSS/Javascript needed to implement the search engine interface frontend.

-**Potential mentor**: Kegan Dougal ([github](https://github.com/Kegsay))

-### Collaborative Whiteboarding in Matrix

-Matrix allows clients to send and synchronize arbitary pieces of data in a room, allowing the possibility collabrative editing.
-This project would be to use this ability to design and implement a collaborative whiteboarding app using Matrix.
-This is similar to the etherpad project above, except synchronizing a whiteboard canvas between clients instead of text.

-**Expected results**: A client that supports allowing multiple users drawing and editing the whiteboard similutaneously, with the results synchronized in real time between all clients in the room.

-**Difficulty**: Hard

-**Knowledge pre-req**: Python/Twisted for server-side extensions; Client-side development (Javascript/HTML/CSS or Android or iOS), HTTP/JSON APIs, basic awareness of Operational Transform theory

-**Potential mentor**: Kegan Dougal ([github](https://github.com/Kegsay))

 ### Matrix Virtual World

 This is an extension of both the etherpad, Matrixcraft and Collaborative whiteboarding ideas mentioned above.
 By integrating WebGL (e.g. using a library like ThreeJS) with Matrix, one can create a collaborative virtual world whose data is persisted in Matrix, replicated over all participating Matrix homeservers with no single points of control or failure.
 If implemented as a generic platform, one could first start off by sharing 3D geometry in the world, and then defining higher level semantics (perhaps in combination with matrix Application Services) to define business logic for the world.
 A good example could be building a collaborative 3D model editor on top of Matrix, or a 2D collaborative graphical programming environment.